jpadilla/pyjwt/SECURITY.md

 ## Supported Versions

-This section tell people about which versions of this project are currently being supported with security updates.
+The following versions of this project are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |